The Stewardship Question

 Ready to recover what you're already stewarding

-Stop losing return on what you already give.
+on what you already steward.

 The 30-day trial is how most churches begin.
 The Multiply team walks with you through the first 90 days.
 You will not figure this out alone.